 The former Japan Securities Dealers Association is now regarded as the Authorized Financial Instruments Firms Association under the Financial Instruments and Exchange Act (FIEA).
 Under the FIEA, the association shall be composed of Type I Financial Instruments Business Operators (excluding OTC financial futures business operators) and must be authorized by the prime minister (Article 67-2, Paragraph 2 of the FIEA).
 The association aims to ensure the fair and smooth sale and purchase of securities, etc., and to contribute to the protection of investors and is enabled to establish a market where over-the-counter securities are traded (Article 67, Paragraph 1 and 2).
-The principal functions of the association are (1) self-regulatory operations, (2) businesses that contribute to the development of the financial instruments business and the financial instruments market, and (3) international businesses and promotion international exchange (see Table XII-15).
-At present, the Japan Securities Dealers Association (JSDA) is the country's only organization established as the Authorized Financial Instruments Firms Association under the FIEA
+The principal functions of the association are (1) self-regulatory operations, (2) businesses that contribute to the development of the financial instruments business and the financial instruments market (3) international businesses and international exchange and (4) dissemination of knowledge of finance and securities (see Table XII-15).
+At present, the Japan Securities Dealers Association (JSDA) is the country's only organization established as the Autho-